Purple Hairstreak (Favonius quercus)

 The Purple Hairstreak is primarily a butterfly of oak woodland that spends most of its time in the tree canopy and is infrequently seen on butterfly transects though it may be one of the commonest butterflies on a site.
 Caterpillars feed exclusively on oaks (Quercus spp.) and colonies can sometimes be found on isolated trees.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Rapid decline with a decrease of -56.5%
+Status over the last 20 years is Stable with a change of 9.2%

-Status over the last 10 years is Stable with a decrease of -20.9%
+Status over the last 10 years is Stable with a change of 134.4%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.

 This map shows symbols for the mean abundance at transect sites, with the colour of the symbol reflecting the level of abundance.
 Means are over all years.
 Grey background squares are the occupied cells as shown by the Butterflies for the New Millenium over the previous ten year period.